cmmgw/stock-analysis/README.md

 As fossil fuels get used up there will be more reliance on alternative energy production.
 Some sources of alternative energy include hydroelectric, wind, geothermal, solar and bioenergy and as such, there are many forms of green energy to invest in.
 This project analyzes thousands of green energy stocks from 2017 and 2018, through the utilization of Visual Basic for Applications (VBA), a programming language that interacts with excel by using macro code to automate analyses.

 ### Purpose
-The purpose of this project is to compare the stock performance between 2017 and 2018, along with the execution times of the original cript and the refactored script.
+The purpose of this project is to compare the stock performance between 2017 and 2018, along with the execution times of the original script and the refactored script.
 By doing this, one will be able to determine whether refactoring code makes the VBA script run faster.

 ## Results